Find Training for Your Next Career!

 Salary

-The Bureau of Labor Statistics stated the average pay for construction inspectors was $70,130 in 2022.
-The demand for inspectors is also expected to decrease 4 percent by 2031.
+The Bureau of Labor Statistics stated the average pay for construction inspectors was $72,880 in 2023.
+The demand for inspectors is also expected to decrease 2 percent by 2031.
 However, it is still a viable career path.
+The BLS states that the percentage still translates to an added 15,700 job openings for construction inspectors each year over the next decade.
 Having certifications in multiple areas, along with construction experience and a degree or certificate will help job prospects.

 BUILDING/PROPERTY MAINTENANCE